Last updated: May 10, 2023

-Last updated: May 10, 2023

->

-> This eventually connects with the Harbour View Walk at the picnic area.
+This eventually connects with the Harbour View Walk at the picnic area.
 From there, follow the Isabella Brierly track heading further west.

->

-> You will find some interesting rest areas, benches and caves along the way where you can sit, rest up and enjoy the views.
+You will find some rest areas, benches, and caves along the way where you can sit, rest up, and enjoy the views.

->

-> You can then choose to follow the Coal Loader Link track to the Coal Loader Centre for Sustainability, or head back to the car park.
+You can then choose to follow the Coal Loader Link track to the Coal Loader Centre for Sustainability, or head back to the car park.

->

-> The Coal Loader is quite an interesting spot to visit though, so it’s highly recommended to keep following that trail and have a look.
+The Coal Loader is quite an interesting and unique spot, so it’s strongly recommended to keep following that trail and check the place out.

->

-> The Coal Loader
+The Coal Loader

->

-> Run by North Sydney Council, the Coal Loader has transformed a former industrial site into a unique place where people can come to learn more about sustainable living.
+Run by North Sydney Council, the Coal Loader has transformed a former industrial site into a unique place where people can come to learn more about sustainable living.

->

-> It’s become a place to relax, be inspired, or simply grab a coffee and learn more about sustainable technology, community gardens, native bush nurseries, and regenerated parklands.
+It’s become a place to relax, be inspired, or simply grab a coffee and learn more about sustainable technology, community gardens, native bush nurseries, and regenerated parklands.

->

-> The highlight of The Coal Loader is the newly built Coal Loader Platform, a beautiful open green roof space.
+One of the highlights of the Coal Loader is the modern Coal Loader Platform, a beautiful open green roof space.

->

-> One hectare in size, the concrete and sandstone platform structure is designed to be a multi-purpose recreational space, with spectacular views of the harbour as a bonus.
+One hectare in size, this concrete and sandstone platform structure is designed to be a multi-purpose recreational space, with spectacular views of the harbour as a bonus.